Frequently Asked Questions

 Maximum file size: 4GB

 Note: English transcription quality is best.
-Other languages work but may be less accurate.
+Other languages work but accuracy varies.

 How accurate is the transcription?